 Home education is available for parents who prefer to teach their children at home.
-Packets may be obtained at the high school guidance office; contact Becky Sharpe, Home Education Coordinator.
+Packets may be obtained at the high school guidance office; contact the Home Education Coordinator, Becky Sharpe (386-294-1417).

 LAFAYETTE VIRTUAL SCHOOL

 Students in grades K-12 may enroll in a full-time program where students are provided coursework online.
 The District contracts with an online program to provide these services.